jwplayer/jwalk/README.rst

 .. image:: https://readthedocs.org/projects/jwalk/badge/?version=latest
     :target: http://jwalk.readthedocs.io/en/latest/?badge=latest
-    :alt: Documentation Build Status
+    :alt: Documentation Status

-jwalk performs random walks on a graph and learns representations for node using Word2Vec.
-It also has options to train existing models online learning and specify weights.
+jwalk performs random walks on a graph and learns representations for nodes using Word2Vec.
+It also has options to train existing models online and specify weights.

 Install
 -------